-For dogs that already have a few tricks they’ve picked up, teaching him to roll over will be easy.
+For dogs that already have a few tricks they’ve picked up, teaching them to roll over will be easy.
 If this is your dog’s first lesson, it’s not a difficult trick to master.

 Using the rules of reward-based training and the four basic rules of dog tricks, even novice pups get the hang of it in the first few tries.
 Practice these steps to teach your dog to roll over.